New Design Medium Treadle Feeders

 The feed hopper has been enlarged by not allowing the door to swing back quite as far, which allowed enough added feed volume that we were able to shrink the shipping box by 3″ to provide a cheaper shipping rate.
 This allowed an additional six pounds of feed inside the feeder if you stuff it to the gills.

-The door is now hung using a heavy gauge sheet metal angle plate that allows a small amount of forward and backward movement to the door itself as well as some vertical adjustment to regulate the gap at the base of the feeder.
+The door is now hung using a heavy gauge sheet metal angle plate that allows a small amount of forward and backward adjustment to the door itself as well as some vertical adjustment to regulate the gap at the base of the feeder.
 That allows the OCD types to do some tweaking.

 There is a new hanging system that uses a sheet metal bracket that hooks over the lid axle so the feeder can simply be lifted off the bracket for cleaning or maintenance.
 Here is a video showing the features of the new hanging system and here is a video showing how to install the new hanging system.

 There is a new axle spacer made of hard plastic that prevents the door axle from shifting to the left and the new dual spring placement now pull the door straight up instead of to the left on the previous model, keeping the springs away from the soft close cylinder if you purchase a soft close version.

 The packaging is smaller and a much snugger fit for the feeder to prevent rattling around during shipping.

 The treadle bar is adjusted to bottom out on the ground as long as the wall is level and the ground is level.

 The door axles are much more precise than before thanks to some dedicated welding jigs that allowed a consistent angle of the door crank.